 11. Optimize your website’s speed

 Keeping your website fast is important both for your audience and for SEO.
 Use a good web host that is suitable for the amount of traffic your site generates.
 Make sure that you optimize the code of your website – you can use GtMetrix to test the site and learn what it is that you can optimize (both on the website and server side).
-If you have visitors from international locations on various continents, and you have a lot of static content, you may consider using Content Delivery Network (CDN).
+If you have visitors from international locations on various continents, and you have a lot of static content, you may consider using the Content Delivery Network (CDN).
 Use asynchronous loading for Java or other scripts so that they don’t delay the loading of the whole site.
 Similarly, you should gzip and minify your images.
 Some of the above can be done in a few clicks using special plugins such as WP Rocket if you are using WordPress.
-Some other changes will require changing settings of your server – contact your host if you need any help optimizing it.
+Some other changes will require changing the settings of your server-contact your host if you need any help optimizing it.

-12. Take care of your site’s security
+12. Take care of your site’s security.

 Make sure that you protect your website from hackers and server failures.
 Even though most hosts offer automatic backups, it’s good to keep a backup of your site on a separate server.
 You can use Amazon S3 for that, and there are WordPress plugins (such as BackupBuddy; again, a great tool if you are using WordPress) that can automatically send your files there.
-Don’t be naive and don’t think that no one is going to hack your site – there will be attempts to do so, sooner or later, and if you don’t secure it, it will get compromised.
+Don’t be naive and don’t think that no one is going to hack your site – there will be attempts to do so, sooner or later, and if you don’t secure it, it will be compromised.
 Take care of the basics, hide your WordPress panel admin and limit login attempts.
-One of the best security options for WordPress is iThemes Security plugin – the free version will significantly strengthen the security of your site and it won’t cost you anything.
+One of the best security options for WordPress is the iThemes Security plugin-the free version will significantly strengthen the security of your site and it won’t cost you anything.